Morningstar-Productions/Renewed-Phone/README.md

 If you already have a multijob system and you do not wish to use this then you can skip this step.

-1. Head over to qb-phone/server/employment.lua and change local FirstStart from false to true like shown below
+1. Head over to Renewed-Phone/server/employment.lua and change local FirstStart from false to true like shown below

 ```lua
     local FirstStart = true
 ```

-2. Start the script and make sure it's fully done, it can take a while depending on your current playerbase (ensure qb-phone in console or f8)
+2. Start the script and make sure it's fully done, it can take a while depending on your current playerbase (ensure Renewed-Phone in console or f8)

-3. Head over to qb-phone/server/employment.lua again and change the FirstStart to false
+3. Head over to Renewed-Phone/server/employment.lua again and change the FirstStart to false

 Like so:
 ```lua